gmifflen/Bounce/README.md

 ## Controls

-- Face towards the screen, and lok at the amazing colours
+- Face towards the screen, and look at the amazing colours

 ## TODO
 - [ ] Make square start at click